TheAdduser/Tabica/README.md

-#Tabica
+# Tabica

-Tabica is a Kanban board application.
+Tabica is a simple Kanban board application.
+It was the main subject of my Engineering degree thesis.